-Common mistakes when rigging a crane’s load – not inspecting the gear or equipment; not using the correct sling, device or hitch for the application; and failing to ensure sling protection – can have dire consequences, yet these are completely avoidable when workers have proper crane rigger training and/or updated rigging certification.
+Common mistakes when rigging include not inspecting the gear or equipment; not using the correct sling, device or hitch for the application; and failing to ensure sling protection.
+These have dire consequences, yet these are completely avoidable when workers have proper NCCCO rigger training and/or updated rigging certification.

 According to the National Commission for the Certification of Crane Operators (NCCCO,) a certified rigger is “a person who has been trained and certified to handle and move loads.
 The level of certification depends upon the individual’s training, knowledge, skill base and ability to perform functions related to the selection, inspection and proper use of rigging equipment.”

 This NCCCO’s Level I and Level II Rigger Certification courses provide students with the knowledge and skills necessary to complete their jobs safely and effectively.
-Upon completing Level I rigging certification, students should be able to demonstrate or have knowledge of how to:
+Upon completing Level I rigging certification (practical and written), students should be able to demonstrate or have knowledge of how to: